artem-dementiev/case-aware-spellcheck-enhancer/README.md

 	- `kebab-case`
 	- `SCREAMING_SNAKE_CASE`

-> **Note**: Obsidian doesn’t underline the last three formats, but they are included as a precaution for future compatibility.
+> **Note**: Obsidian doesn’t underline the last three naming conventions, but they are included as a precaution for future compatibility.

 ---